 The Pedro Ximenez grape variety is believed to be introduced in Spain by the Dutchman Pieter Siemens, although this story is debated

-The amount of sugar in Pedro Ximénez wines is at least 212 g/l, but it will typically be between 300 and 500 grams of sugar per liter.
+The amount of sugar in Pedro Ximénez wines is at least 212 g/l, but it will typically be between 300 and 400 grams of sugar per liter.
 It means the fermentation will be partial – actually the must can hardly ferment at all.

 Pedro Ximénez sherry reviews

 - Collection P.X.
 12 years (Williams & Humbert)2

 - Colosía Pedro Ximénez (Gutiérrez Colosía)3.5

 - Don P.X.
 1985 (Toro Albalá)4